Know the Risk: Digital Transformation's Impact on Your Business-Critical Applications REGISTER >

 Once a cache has been poisoned with false information in this way, any subsequent information request will be answered with this false information until the information expires.
 So if a corporate resolver is poisoned, local users will receive the poisoned information.
 If an ISP's resolver or a public resolver is poisoned, the effects will be much more widespread.

 A more effective way to compromise DNS is by changing the information in the authoritative name servers themselves.
 That can be done by compromising the server, perhaps by exploiting an unpatched vulnerability in the server's operating system or the DNS software itself.
-A simpler way is to use a technique similar to the one the SEA used to change the New York Times' records.
+A simpler way is to use a technique similar to the one used by a hacker gang called the Syrian Electronic Army (SEA) in 2013 to change the New York Times' records so that it dropped off the Internet.

 So what can you do to prevent your organization being the victim of a DNS attack?